 - Supervisors are obliged to assist in completing the TSP and to stimulate PhD candidate participation in (VLAG) educational activities.

-- The contents of the TSP should lie within the framework of two fixed provisions: the time spent by a PhD candidate on education is 15% of the appointment (i.e. 125 working days) and the maximum spent on teaching duties is 10% (i.e. 84 working days) The latter is only obligatory for PhD candidates employed by the university.
+- The contents of the TSP should lie within the framework of two fixed provisions: the time spent by a PhD candidate on education is 15% of the appointment (i.e. 125 working days) and the maximum spent on teaching duties is 10% (i.e. 84 working days).
+PhD candidates with an employee contract at Wageningen University should be regarded as scientific staff members with research and education tasks.
+However, the main task of a PhD candidate is to carry out PhD research but (s)he may be asked to fulfil teaching activities, for example supervising MSc thesis students, lecturing, and assisting in practical classes.
+These teaching activities should contribute to the development of the didactic skills of the PhD candidate.

 - The TSP should be considered as an agreement on education and supervision between the PhD candidate and the university (Department / Graduate School).
 Both parties are expected to honour this agreement, both the rights and the obligations.